 This is part III of our series on how to sue a Chinese company.
 This series of posts addresses what to do to secure redress against a Chinese company that owes you money or has wronged you.
-It is based on an article I recently had published (along with one of my law firm’s new associates, Rebecca Carlson) in Bloomberg Law Reports [one week trial subscription required] and on an article I wrote for the Wall Street Journal, entitled,” Chinese Companies Court Disaster.”
+It is based on an article I recently wrote for Bloomberg Law Reports [one week trial subscription required] and on an article I wrote for the Wall Street Journal, entitled,” Chinese Companies Court Disaster.”
 Please note that instead of using footnotes, this post use brackets, , instead.

 Part I focused on how to effect service of process on a Chinese company pursuant to the Hague Convention and on the jurisdictional issues involved in suing a Chinese company.
 Part II focused on how to conduct discovery against a Chinese company.
 This post focuses on overall litigation strategies against Chinese companies and on enforcing judgments against them.